This policy does not apply to faculty. For information about faculty discipline, see the Faculty Handbook.

 - Receipt of three (3) written warnings in one twelve (12) month period;

-- Failure to report to work for three (3) consecutive scheduled work days without notice;
+- Failure to report to work for three (3) consecutive scheduled work days without notice in violation of the Attendance policy;